-The UK Health and Safety Executive (HSE) definition of work-related stress is: ‘The adverse reaction people have to excessive pressures or other types of demand placed on them at work’.
-People can become stressed when they feel they don’t have the resources they need (whether material, financial or emotional) to cope with these demands.
+The UK Health and Safety Executive (HSE) defines work-related stress as: ‘The adverse reaction people have to excessive pressures or other types of demand placed on them at work’.
+People can become stressed when they feel they don’t have the resources they need (whether physical, financial or emotional) to cope with these demands.

 It’s well recognised that excessive or sustained work pressure can lead to stress.
-Occupational stress poses a risk to most businesses and can result in higher sickness absence, lower staff engagement and reduced productivity.
-Over 11 million working days are lost a year because of stress at work.
-Employers need to meet the challenge by dealing with excessive and long-term causes of stress.
+Occupational stress poses a risk to businesses and can result in higher sickness absence, lower staff engagement and reduced productivity.
+According to the HSE, 17.9 million working days were lost to stress, anxiety or depression in 2019/20.

 If people feel under too much stress and for too long, mental and physical illness may develop.
 Acas' advice says ‘Stress can affect people mentally in the form of anxiety and depression, and physically in the form of heart disease, back pain and alcohol and drug dependency’.
 Find out more about workplace mental health.